mvysny/vaadin-kotlin-pwa/README.md

 ### Comparison with Android development

 We'll use the Vaadin framework.
-Vaadin framework is component-oriented, which makes it feel familiar to Android developers (since Views are also components).
+Vaadin framework is a Java-based, component-oriented web framework, which makes it feel familiar to Android developers (since Android UIs are composed of Views which are Components in Vaadin terminology).
 Generally you nest your Buttons into a lot of Vertical/HorizontalLayouts, but without the pain Android development typically brings.

 * No Fragments - no crazy lifecycle of create/start/resume/whatever.
 The app simply always runs; the components attach and detach